febo/eisodos/README.md

 ## Benchmark

 The benchmark uses a simple program with multiple instructions to measure the compute units (CUs) consumed by the entrypoint.
-Note that the intention is not to write the most efficient program.
-The aim instead is to use the exactly same program implementation, replacing the entrypoint to determine the impact on the CU consumed.
+Note that the intention is not to write the most efficient program, instead to reflect an "average" program implemenation.
+The aim is to use the exactly same program implementation, replacing the entrypoint to determine the impact on the CUs consumed.

 The program used has the following instructions:
 ```rust